cambridgeltl/mling_sdgms/README.md

 `utils` contains scripts about IO, preprocessing and the calculation of some common distributions.

-`train_bert` contains all the code on pretraining BERT and performing document classificaion with BERT.
+`train_bert` contains all the code on pretraining BERT and performing document classification with BERT.